openharmony/docs/en/application-dev/quick-start/arkts-new-param.md

         Text(`info.name: ${this.info.name}`)
         Button("change info")
           .onClick(() => {
             this.info = new Info("Jack"); // Incorrect usage.
-The @Param variables cannot be changed in the child component.
+The @Param decorated variable cannot be changed in the child component.
           })
         Button("Child change info.name")
           .onClick(() => {